endavisw/notes/training/courses/infoblox_standard_migrations/Migration_Notes.md

 After:
 - allow-update ACL with DC1/2 IPs, and set at high-level
+  - _only DCs should be able to update on their own_
-- DHCP exclude ranges!
+  - DHCP will update everyone else
+- forward-only zones only import set to 1 nameserver, need to add 2nd!
 - grid-level DHCP option for domain-name-servers to ns1/ns2
 - grid-level lease time = 7200 seconds
   - for roll-back purposes
+- DHCP exclude ranges!
 - change session timeout back to 1800 seconds

-**Make sure ns1/2 are running DNS and DHCP services after import**
+**Make sure ns1/2 are running DNS service after import**

+_DHCP would be turned on **during** go-live_